 FOUNDER'S MEDAL.
-This medal is awarded to the student in the graduating class of each School of the University who has attained the highest average standing in scholarship throughout the four consecutive years of study.
+This medal is awarded to the student in the graduating class of the School of Medicine who has attained the highest average standing in scholarship during four years of study.

-ALPHA OMEGA ALPHA.
+ALPHA OMBOA ALPHA.
 A chapter of this honor medical society was established by charter in the School of Medicine in 1923.
 Not more than one sixth of the students of the fourth-year class are eligible for membership and only one half of the number of eligible students may be elected to membership during the last half of their third year.
 This society has for its purpose the development of high standards of personal conduct and scholarship, and the encouragement of medical research.
 Students are elected into membership on the basis of their scholarship, character, and originality.